 Canine Hot Spots: Pictures, Solutions, and Prevention

-For an even deeper dive into these pesky red patches, see our Ultimate Hotspot Guide.
+For more info on these pesky red patches, see our Ultimate Hotspot Guide.

 What is a Hot Spot on a Dog?